StackStorm/chef-stackstorm/README.md

 ## Invocation

 Define roles with the `stackstorm.roles` attribute, provide valid configuration options and include `"recipe[stackstorm::default]"` into your run list.
-Recipe downloads and installs StackStorm packages required for given roles, writes configuration files and filnally brings up StackStorm system services.
+The default recipe downloads and installs StackStorm packages required for given roles, writes configuration files and filnally brings up StackStorm system services.

 **Mind that the valid configuration must be provided such as RabbitMQ and MongoDB endpoints**.
 Otherwise StackStorm services fail when trying to establish connections.